 Significance and Use of Future Value Formula

-- The best use of future value formula is to find out a value of investments value would be after a period
+- The best use of the future value formula is to find out the value of investments value would be after a period.

 - You can calculate the number of installments on a loan amount

 - You can calculate the number of savings needed to reach a financial goal when years of compounded returns work for you.

 - Calculation of annuity, income by investments over time.